A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: The Press-Schechter formalism

 Varying $c$ effectively shifts the halo mass function along the mass axis, without altering its asymptotic slopes or its sensitivity to specific features of the linear power spectrum.
 In this sense, $c$ plays the same role in the VSMK filter as in the standard SMK case, and should be regarded as a mass calibration parameter rather than a shape parameter of the filter.
 Formally, this follows from the fact that the parameter $c$ does not enter the window function $W(k,R)$ itself, but only the relation between halo mass and the characteristic wavenumber, $k_M = R^{-1}$.
 As a result, varying $c$ changes the value of $k_M$ at which the variance is evaluated, but does not modify the relative weighting of Fourier modes within the variance integral.
 This behavior is therefore qualitatively different from that of the slope parameters $\beta_1$ and $\beta_2$ (Section \ref{sec:filter}), which explicitly alter the functional form of the filter and control how oscillatory features of the power spectrum are smoothed.

 Originally, a value $c \simeq 2.42$ was proposed for the SHK filter \cite{Lacey1993}.
 Subsequent studies found that values in the range $c = 2.5$--$2.7$ provide a better fit for SHK-based models \cite{Bose2016}.
-More recently, analyses employing the SMK filter have identified a preferred range $c = 3$--$3.7$ \cite{Leo2018,Sameie2019,Schaeffer2021,Verwohlt2024}.
+More recently, analyses employing the SMK filter have identified a preferred range $c = 3$--$3.8$ \cite{Leo2018,Sameie2019,Bohr2021,Schaeffer2021,Verwohlt2024}.
+In this work, we adopt $c=3.8$ unless stated otherwise (Section~\ref{sec:results}).